RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Most Kubernetes distributions use CoreDNS as the "built-in" DNS service for Kubernetes.
 The Kubernetes DNS can be used to automatically resolve a service name to it's ClusterIP.
 Let's try it with our website service!

-Create a website deployment and service:
+Create a website Deployment and service:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl create deployment website --replicas=3 --image=httpd